-As part of proactive program to identify leaks as they develop, rather than waiting for a catastrophic failure, the City obtained funding from the Canadian Water and Wastewater Fund (CWWF) to implement a new patented technology from Digital Water Solutions Inc. that allows the City to collect pressure, capture transient pressure events, acoustic data, and water temperature from sensors located below the valve of a dry barrel hydrant.
-The configuration allows the hydrant to remain in service and data to be collected year-round as there is no risk of freezing a charged hydrant in cold climates.
+As part of proactive program to identify leaks as they develop, rather than waiting for a catastrophic failure, the City obtained funding from the Canadian Water and Wastewater Fund (CWWF) to implement a new patented technology from Digital Water Solutions Inc. that allows the City to collect pressure, capture transient pressure events, acoustic data, and water temperature from sensors located below the valve of a dry barrel fire hydrant.
+The configuration allows the fire hydrant to remain in service and data to be collected year-round as there is no risk of freezing a charged fire hydrant in cold climates.

-Under the project the City identified several areas where the hydrant insert kits would be valuable for monitoring of the distribution system, helping the City better understand the distribution system and the events that occur underground.
+Under the project the City identified several areas where the fire hydrant insert kits would be valuable for monitoring of the distribution system, helping the City better understand the distribution system and the events that occur underground.
 A total of forty (40) units were installed in City designated areas 3, 5, 6 & 8.
 Each area was selected because of a history of leaks/breaks and the opportunity to test the units on differing pipe materials.